Trace Details

 • Span Attributes: Key-value pairs that store additional metadata about the operation performed by the span.

 • Span Links: References that establish causal relationships between spans, useful for correlating asynchronous operations or background tasks with the main trace.
+See Span Links for when to use them and how to instrument them.

 • Span Events: Structured log messages that record important events at specific timestamps during the span's execution.